UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 *Remember to pull the changes before starting to work in the repository*

+Notes:

-Notes: Giving your collaborators access to your repository is mandatory to collaborate using branches.
-Protecting the main branch is considered good practice but experienced users that are very familiar with the workflow could opt to not use this strategy.
+Giving your collaborators access to your repository is required in order to collaborate using branches.
+Protecting the main branch is considered good practise, but experienced users who are very familiar with the workflow may choose not to use this strategy.

-The workflow will be the same that we have learned before, cloning, adding to the staging area, committing the changes and pushing to the repo with the only difference being that you will have to create a pull request.
-Merge conflicts could happen and you can use the strategies you have learned in the past chapters to resolve them.
+The workflow will be the same as before, cloning, adding to the staging area, committing the changes, and pushing to the repo, with the only difference being that you will need to create a pull request.
+Merge conflicts may arise,
+and you can use the strategies you learned in previous chapters to resolve them.

+Before proceeding,
-Before moving forward, we are going to explain another very useful tool that is key when working on GitHub to communicate with other team members or general public exploring your repository: GitHub issues
+we will discuss another very useful tool that is essential when working on GitHub to communicate with other team members or the general public.

 ---